-Ohh, you wanted to stop them eating your house…
+Ohh, you wanted to stop them from eating your house…

 To kill termites you need to feed them, specifically Colony Killer Termite Bait

-By pushing in the mud (on the monitor lid) and immediately covering the hole with a foil bag of Colony Killer Termite Bait, the workers switch from eating hard timber (mostly cellulose) to more easily chew off a bellyful of moist alpha cellulose (containing an active ingredient which disrupts their digestion and moulting).
+By pushing in the mud (on the monitor lid) and immediately covering the hole with a foil bag of Colony Killer Termite Bait, the workers switch from eating hard timber (mostly cellulose) to more easily chewing off a bellyful of moist alpha-cellulose (containing an active ingredient which disrupts their digestion and moulting).

 They know where they live, they take it there and, the queen and the whole colony dies.